 Publicity & Marketing Assistant

 I graduated from King's College London in the UK with a BA in English Language and Literature.
 While in college, I held internships at Penguin Random House UK and Bloomsbury Publishing in their publicity departments.
-As a publicity and marketing assistant at Hachette Books, I work on a wide-range of projects and titles and am especially interested in the growing field of digital marketing.
+As a publicity and marketing assistant at Hachette Books, I work on a wide-range of projects and titles.
+I have had the pleasure of working on Linda Monk’s THE BILL OF RIGHTS: A User’s Guide, Jon Kabat-Zinn’s MEDITATION IS NOT WHAT YOU THINK, and Sarah Kay’s ALL OUR WILD WONDER as well as assisting on titles such as Liza Mundy’s CODE GIRLS and Donna Brazile’s HACKS.

 I became the Art Director of Hachette Books in late 2015 after a few years of designing marketing materials for Penguin and over ten years of designing covers for various imprints at HarperCollins Publishers.
 I’m honored to have created covers for a diverse array of acclaimed writers such as Greg Iles, Gail Sheehy, Alan Cumming, and T. Geronimo Johnson.
 I am grateful every day that I get to create art on a daily basis as a profession—or as my sister says, “paint pictures all day.”
 I love being a part of the Hachette Books team because of our boutique-approach to publishing, which values quality and excellence in all aspects of the book-making process.
 I want every author to feel proud and connected to the packaging of their book.